tendaiterrencemachaya/GroupNo.15_SportsPrediction/README.md

   - Mean RMSE: 3.7583
   - 95% Confidence Interval: (1.3590, 6.1577)

 These metrics provide an assessment of the models' performance in predicting FIFA player ratings.
-You can choose the model that best fits your specific requirements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.